Presbyopia Definition and Care Options

-Finding it harder to read that smartphone close up?
+Finding it harder to read that smartphone close up without serious eye strain even with reading glasses?
+Eye drops not helping?
+Is it easier to see things at arm's length or farther away at times?
 Around age 40, most people will start to experience “presbyopia” which literally means “aging eye.”
-Learn more:
+Let's learn more about Presbyopia symptoms and treatment options.

 What is PresbyopiaPresbyopia definition

-Presbyopia is a natural part of the aging process and it affects everyone.
+Presbyopia is a natural part of the aging process and it affects everyone, usually in both eyes but at times in one eye in cases of injury or other sicknesses or ailments, though presbyopia in one eye is very rare.
 Presbyopia is a type of Refractive Problem of the eye and is a condition in which the lens of the eye loses its ability to focus, making it difficult to see objects close up.
 This occurs when the lens of the eye is no longer able to change shape.
-This typically takes place around age 40.
+This blurred vision typically takes place around age 40 but can present earlier or later in life and usually does not affect distance vision.

 The ability of the lens to change shape is called the elasticity of the lens.
 This elasticity is slowly lost as people age.
 The result is a slow decrease in the ability of the eye to correct vision to focus on nearby objects.